 Transparency in the News Transparency has been in the news a lot lately!
 It might even feel like that expecting transparency with federal funding is the norm.
 In truth, the focus on transparency for federal grants is a relatively new development from being able to track spending on USASpending.gov to reporting executive compensation on the […]

-Join me March 8th, 2019 in celebrating International Grant Professional Day #IGPD!
+International Grant Professional Day #IGPD is a reason to celebrate our profession!
 Can you say you have an international perspective when it comes to grants?
 I must say even though I work in the Federal grant realm, I wasn’t aware of the broad scope of people working around the world on grants until I started […]